microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Last but not the least, all the investments of the Windows team for developers are focused on the Universal Windows Platform.
 All the latest features added in Windows 10, like Timeline, Project Rome, Windows Hello, etc. are exposed by the Universal Windows Platform, so that developers can integrate them in their applications.

 #### MSIX packaging
 With the introduction of Windows Store apps first and Universal Windows Platform apps later, Microsoft has also introduced a new packaging model called [MSIX](http://aka.ms/msix) (formerly known as AppX), which is very different from the existing deployment models (like MSI).
-It's completely controlled by the operating system; it can be used to deploy applications not only using traditional approaches, like the web, SSCM, Intune, but it opens up now opportunities like the Microsoft Store / Store for Business / Store for Education.
+It's completely controlled by the operating system; it can be used to deploy applications not only using traditional approaches, like the web, SSCM, Intune, but it opens up now opportunities like the Microsoft Store / Store for Business / Store for Education; it helps developers to focus on building great application, leaving all the installation, update and uninstallation tasks to the operating system; it helps IT Pros to be more agile and to modernize the deployment of enterprise applications.

 With the release of Windows 10 Anniversary Update, this new format has been expanded to support not only modern applications, but also the existing ones built with traditional Win32 technologies, like WPF, Windows Forms, Java, Electron, etc. [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) is the name of the technology that has enabled this feature, allowing developers to release their Win32 applications also on the Microsoft Store.
-Another key feature of Desktop Bridge is that it enables Win32 applications to have an identity, which opens up the opportunity to consume APIs from the Universal Windows Platform.
+Another key feature of Desktop Bridge is that it enables Win32 applications to have an identity, which opens up the opportunity to consume a broader set of APIs from the Universal Windows Platform.

 When a Win32 application runs packaged as MSIX, it's executed inside a lightweight container which helps to improve the security and the reliability of the application.
 The container enables three features: